Thursday March 28 to

 The Fábos Conference on Landscape and Greenway Planning is held every three years to bring together experts who are influencing landscape planning, policy making and greenway planning from the local to international level.
 It is intended to highlight recent trends and expand the literature about landscape and greenway planning.
 The aim is to explore how landscape architects and planners from different countries have approached greenway planning and to understand how greenways have been tailored to each county’s unique geographical, cultural, and political circumstances.
 The conference provides an opportunity to publish full papers in printed proceedings.

 Julius Gy.
 Fábos is an emeritus professor of landscape planning and recipient of an honorary degree from the University of Horticulture, Budapest, Hungary.
 BS in plant sciences, Rutgers, 1961; MLA, Harvard, 1964; PhD in landscape planning and conservation, Michigan, 1973; Fellow, ASLA, 1985; ASLA Medallist, 1997.
 Principal developer of the METLAND System for landscape assessment and planning; has been awarded numerous research grants.
 Author and editor of more than 200 articles and research bulletins, as well as five books, the latest of which are: Land Use Planning, published by Chapman and Hall, 1985 and co-editor of the book entitled, Greenways: The Beginning of an International Movement, published by Elsevier, 1996.
-Currently, co-director of the New England Greenway Consortium with Robert Ryan and Mark Lindhult; and co-editors with Robert Ryan of forthcoming special greenway issues of this journal, with focus on greenways around the world.
+Most recently, Julius was the co-director of the former New England Greenway Consortium with Robert Ryan and Mark Lindhult; and was co-editor with Robert Ryan of the special greenway issues of this journal, with focus on greenways around the world.